percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

    --is-enabled                       Checks if the current configuration is enabled in ProxySQL.
    --status                           Returns a status report on the current configuration.
                                       If "--writer-hg=<NUM>" is specified, than the
-                                      data corresponding to the galera cluster with that writer hostgroup is displayed.
+                                      data corresponding to the Galera cluster with that writer hostgroup is displayed.
 Otherwise, information
                                       for all clusters will be displayed.
    --force                            This option will skip existing configuration checks in mysql_servers,
                                       mysql_users and mysql_galera_hostgroups tables.
 This option will only work with ``proxysql-admin --enable``.
    --disable-updates                  Disable admin updates for ProxySQL cluster for the
                                       current operation.
 The default is to not change the